natcap/invest.users-guide/source/marine_water_quality.rst

 Running the Model
 =================

 To run the marine water quality model double click *invest_marine_water_quality_biophysical.exe* located in the folder entitled *invest-3* in the InVEST installation directory.
-The main interface indicates the required and optional input arguments as described in the **Data Inputs** section above.
+The main interface indicates the required and optional input arguments as described in the **Data Needs** section above.
 Click the *Run* button to start the model.
 A successful run will be indicated in the window and a file explorer will open containing the results.

 If you encounter any errors please email the log to the lead software developer at richsharp@stanford.edu.